 - Unloving - without natural affection.

-- Irreconcilable - in the original Greek language this referred to one who would not declare a truce to end a war; can't appeal to this person's better nature because he doesn't have one.
+- Irreconcilable - in the original Greek language this referred to one who would not declare a truce to end a war; couldn't appeal to this person's better nature because he didn't have one.